 I often hear the argument "Amazon is so convenient" or "the service there is so much better" What do local retailers perhaps also need to do better in order to compete?

 It is important to reach all target groups.
 The classic "shopping spree" is and remains attractive.
 In addition, the advantages of buying in local retail must be clearly highlighted.
 But the advantages of online shopping for customers must also be taken up and packaged in a strategy.
 I think that the future lies in the operation of several sales channels, the so-called omni-channel marketing.

 The right network & WordPress hosting

 What financial and other support did you receive to implement the Rheinkreishelden?

 First of all, we submitted the idea to the mayor of the city of Neuss who offered us his support and established contacts with the business development agencies in Neuss and the Rhine area.
 Other parties were involved including Neuss Marketing, the Neuss savings bank, and various trade and business associations.

-During the operation of the platform your team from RAIDBOXES supported us with thehosting, the marketing agency Z Plus M in the area of social media, the lawyers Markus Jansen, Joachim Schwarz and Jens Schulte-Bromby(jusra.de) from Neuss with all legal matters.
+Your team from Raidboxes supported us withthe hosting, the marketing agency Z Plus M with social media, and the lawyers Markus Jansen, Joachim Schwarz and Jens Schulte-Bromby(jusra.de) from Neuss with all legal matters.